-Officers Rescue Woman From Burning Vehicle in Bell Gardens - NewsBreak
+Officers rescue woman from burning vehicle in Bell Gardens - NewsBreak

 Related

-A worker was killed Tuesday while apparently unloading heavy equipment from a truck at a construction site in the South Los Angeles area.
-Firefighters were sent to the 1400 block of West 81st Street about 9:45 a.m., the Los Angeles Fire Department reported.
-Information was not immediately available on the...
+LOS ANGELES – An employee at a construction site who was killed while apparently unloading heavy equipment from a truck in the South Los Angeles area was identified by county authorities Thursday.
+Firefighters were sent to the 1400 block of West 81st Street about 9:45 a.m.
+Monday, the Los...

 RELATED LOCAL CHANNELS